ineiti/cybermind_2018/README.md

 * space for your data: backup and share data with others

 Of course we're happy to have feedback and additional modules for our cybermind.

+## State

+As of 18th of July 2017, Cybermind is in early development.
+"Build one to throw one away".
+Some basic structure is working, next step will be incorporating emails, then adding a UI and a server node.